-To increase the gas yield at the biogas plant, manure could be mixed with agricultural biomass residues or organic waste from local industries e.g. (slaughterhouses), local farmers (rice straw, grass), agroindustrial waste (cassava pulp), etc. Thus, a screening of such resources will be conducted to assess these potentials in the case study area.
+To increase the gas yield at the biogas plant, manure could be mixed with agricultural biomass residues or organic waste from e.g. local industries (slaughterhouses), local farmers (rice straw, grass), agro-industrial waste (cassava pulp), etc. Thus, a screening of such resources will be conducted to assess these potentials in the case study area.
 Hence, the community (farmers, agro-industries and other businesses, etc.) would also benefit economically from the biogas facility by supply of biomass residues, which could provide value adding benefits for the local society (less waste for landfill, higher income, more baying power, better environment, less pollution etc.).